What Is Social Media Listening & Why Is It Important? [+Expert Tips]

 With social listening, you can engage with your audience.
 Barysevich adds, “You can use social listening, competitor, and hashtag research to find accounts related to your niche and engage them in the comments.
 Then, offer your expertise or start conversations discussing relevant topics.”

-For example, follow "recommendations" posts in your industry, and respond by offering tips and tricks and recommending your product where it makes sense.
+For example, follow “recommendation” posts in your industry.
+You can then respond by offering tips and recommending your product where it makes sense.

 If these seem a bit conceptual, let's dive into the step-by-step process you can use to implement a social listening strategy.